 ISER is a research group with membership across the UC College of Education, Health and Human Development.
-ISER staff are established researchers in the field of inclusive and /or special education.
-PhD students whose topics are in this field may also be associated with ISER.
+ISER membership includes staff who are established researchers in the field of inclusive and /or special education as well as research students whose theses are in related areas.

 The Inclusive Education Summit 2016 (TIES)